michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0053.md

 - v: load or cover with stacks
 - v: arrange the order of so as to increase one's winning chances
 ### Family
-stack: stacked, stacker, stacking, stacks+;stacker: stackers
+- stack: stacked, stacker, stacking, stacks+
+- stacker: stackers
 ### Examples
 - Leaving him with a mouthful of condemned teeth that would likely deteriorate merely stacked the odds against him.
 - The building’s ceiling allowed for grow tables to be stacked twelve layers tall, to a height of thirty-six feet, in rows eighty feet long.